Agents of S.H.I.E.L.D. season 6: Casting

 After the airing of the fifth season's finale, which implied the death of Coulson, actor Clark Gregg said there was "some interest" in having him be involved in the sixth season, and that he would be meeting with the showrunners to discuss this.
 He speculated that this involvement could be for flashbacks, and was unsure if he would remain a series regular as he had been for the previous five seasons.
 At San Diego Comic-Con 2018, main cast members Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Henry Simmons, and Natalia Cordova-Buckley were confirmed to return from previous seasons as Melinda May, Daisy Johnson / Quake, Leo Fitz, Jemma Simmons, Alphonso "Mack" Mackenzie, and Elena "Yo-Yo" Rodriguez, respectively.
 Additionally, Jeff Ward was promoted to series regular for the season, after recurring in the fifth as Deke Shaw.
 That December, Coulson was confirmed to have died between the events of the fifth and sixth seasons.
 In the season's first teaser released the next month, Gregg was revealed to be portraying a new character in the season, named Sarge.
 Gregg was confirmed in March 2019 to be retaining his series regular status for the season.

 Also returning from previous seasons are Briana Venskus as Piper and Maximilian Osinski as Davis, two minor S.H.I.E.L.D. agents that fans responded positively to in previous seasons.
 Tancharoen stated that they would be explored more in this season, with the executive producers all agreeing that they had grown to love the characters just as the fans had.
 This expanded role promoted Venskus and Osinski to recurring status, after having "off-and-on" roles in previous seasons.
 Additional returners include Joel Stoffer as Enoch and Coy Stewart as Flint.
 In April 2018, Karolina Wydra, Christopher James Baker, and Barry Shabaka Henley were announced as cast in the roles of mercenary Izel, assassin Malachi, and natural science professor Marcus Benson.
 Whedon hoped the new characters would bring some "new flavors" to the series.
 In May, with the season's premiere, several recurring actors were revealed to be portraying members of Sarge's team: Brooke Williams as Snowflake, Winston James Francis as Jaco, and Matt O'Leary as Pax.
-Shainu Bala also recurs in the season as agent Trevor Khan, while Tancharoen has a role as Deke's girlfriend Sequoia.
+Shainu Bala also recurs in the season as agent Trevor Khan, while Maurissa Tancharoen has a role as Deke's girlfriend Sequoia.